umcu/clinlp/CONTRIBUTING.md

 - Use parametrize to run the same test with different inputs
 - Use marks to skip tests, or to run tests with specific marks

-Additionally, we keep separation between integration, regression and unit tests.
-Integration tests should test the interaction between different components.
+Additionally, we keep separation between integration, regression and unit tests:

+- Integration tests should test the interaction between different components.
+- Regression tests should test the performance of one or more components on real text examples.
+It's useful to also include some test cases that don't produce the correct result and mark them as known failure for future improvement.
-Regression tests should test the performance of one or more components.
-Unit tests should be fast and test a single unit of code.
+- Unit tests should be fast and test a single unit of code.
 Each module in the codebase should at least have a corresponding module with unit tests.

 If any test data is required for your tests, please add it to the `tests/test_data` directory.
-If possible, use a text-based format such as JSON or CSV, or at least an open format if that's not possible.
+If possible, use a text-based format such as JSON or CSV, or if that's not possible at least an open format is preferred.

 #### Arrange, act, assert

-Try to write your tests according to the arrange, act and assert pattern:
+We use the arrange, act and assert pattern to structure our tests, which helps to make tests more readable and maintainable.
+In this pattern, each test is divided into three steps:

 - The arrange step sets up the conditions for the test
 - The act step performs the action that is being tested